 - Submit your official transcript(s) of all undergraduate and graduate work, mailed in the original sealed envelope from the issuing institution.

 - Have completed a minimum of 250 hours of supervised work experience in mental health or closely related human services position - paid or volunteer.
+This work should be supervised by a person with a masters degree in mental health and should involve training and attendance in clinical team meetings, where individual clinical cases are reviewed and discussed.

 - Submit 2 references with accompanying letters that address your academic and professional potential.
 One reference must address your academic potential by a professor in your most recent academic experience.
 The other reference must address your work experiences in the human services, demonstrating that you are effective in working with others in a helping capacity.
 This letter must also include verification of 250 hours of work supplied by a clinical supervisor with at least a Master's Degree.
 Please use the Reference Forms provided in the application and read the instructions on the form for proper handling.